wballard/starphleet/index.md

 If bad update goes out to a service, it can be easily reverted by using `$ git revert` to pull out the problem commits, then re-pushing to the `<service_git_url>` referenced in `<headquarters_git_url>/<service_name>/orders`.
 This approach also preserves your commit and deploy history.

 ### Service Crashes
-Starphleet monitors running services and will restarts them on failure.
+Starphleet monitors running services and will restart them on failure.

 ### Starphleet Updates
 To check for the latest version of Starphleet on a ship and install an update, if needed, run the following: